rohitshukla01/XAI_Manuscript_Analyses/README.md

 ## Bathymetry Data Processing & Visualization

-The bathyemtery figures for each reservoir are generated using the notebook below.
+The bathymetry figures for each reservoir are generated using the notebook below.